 - Give your customers options for interacting.
-Some people prefer to fill out forms, request information or make purchases online without even talking to another soul.
-Others appreciate connecting with helpful humans as they do business.
+Some people prefer to fill out forms, request information or make purchases online without talking to anyone.
+Others appreciate connecting with helpful humans.
 Offer convenient options to meet both ends of the spectrum, as well as those who fall in the middle.
 Incorporate the best technology you can afford, and also give your customers the opportunity to access real people in real time.

 - Keep them informed.
 As a customer proceeds through your system, let them know exactly where they are in the process with email or text updates.
 As you use these digital touchpoints, make sure to provide your clients with contacts they can reach out to if they want more assistance.

 - Show your customers you can grow with them.
 Let your clients know you’re both aware of their needs now and ready to support them in the future.
-For example, if you’re working with a couple who’s buying their first home, let them know that you’re here to help if they want to refinance or finance a larger home in the future.
 Get to know your customers enough to understand what’s on the horizon for them, and communicate how you can help.

 - Use tech tools to make personalization easier.
-A customer relationship management (CRM) system allows your whole team to access data about your clients so the customer doesn’t feel like they’re starting over if their usual point of contact isn’t available.
-A CRM system also lets employees make notes of personal details about clients, so your whole team will know if your client recently got married, experienced a significant loss or is expecting a child.
-These small details can go a long way in building a connection and growing trust—according to research from global marketing firm Epsilon, 80% of survey respondents said they’re more likely to do business with a company that incorporates personalization.
+A customer relationship management (CRM) system allows your whole team to access data about your clients so a customer doesn’t feel like they’re starting over if their usual point of contact isn’t available.
+A CRM system also lets employees make notes of personal details about clients.
+Remembering small details can go a long way in building a connection and growing trust—according to research from global marketing firm Epsilon, 80% of survey respondents said they’re more likely to do business with a company that incorporates personalization.